strimzi/proposals/066-topic-replication-factor-change.md

 ### User tasks

 The [`user_tasks`](https://github.com/linkedin/cruise-control/wiki/REST-APIs#query-the-user-request-result) endpoint will be used to periodically check the state of requested tasks.
-The only required parameter is the `user_task_ids`, which is a comma separated list of `User-Task-ID` returned by the topic configuration requests.
+The only required parameter is the `user_task_ids`, which is a comma-separated list of `User-Task-ID` values returned by the topic configuration requests.

 ```sh
 $ curl -s "localhost:9090/kafkacruisecontrol/user_tasks?user_task_ids=5344ca89-351f-4565-8d0f-9aade00e053d,8911ca89-351f-888-8d0f-9aade00e098h&json=true" | jq